Leopold Mozart: Relations with Nannerl

-Wolfgang left home permanently in 1781 (see below), and from this time until 1784, his father lived in Salzburg with just Nannerl (now in her early thirties) and their servants.
+Wolfgang left home permanently in 1781 (see below), and from this time until 1784, his father lived in Salzburg with just Nannerl (now in her early 30s) and their servants.
 Nannerl had a number of suitors, of whom the most important was Franz Armand d'Ippold, with whom she was evidently in love.
 In the end she did not marry him, and the reason for this is unknown.
 One possibility, frequently entertained by biographers, is that the marriage was blocked by Leopold, who liked having Nannerl at home as the lady of the house.
 However, Halliwell observes that no written evidence on this point survives and insists that we simply do not know why Nannerl married so late.
 Nannerl finally did marry in August 1784, at age 33.
 She moved to the home of her new husband, Johann Baptist Franz von Berchtold zu Sonnenburg, in the small rural town of St. Gilgen, roughly six hours journey east of Salzburg.

 During his remaining years, Mozart spent a fair amount of his time trying to help Nannerl at a distance, as her new marriage situation, involving five apparently ill-educated stepchildren, was apparently not easy.
 According to Halliwell, Nannerl depended on him in many ways: he did "shopping [and] the engagement of servants. ...
 He relayed news from Salzburg, Munich, and Vienna to divert her, did his best to organize the maintenance of her fortepiano, paid for Wolfgang's music to be copied and arranged for her to receive it; collected musicians together when she had visited him so that she could play it with most of the parts; .. tried to look after her health; and encouraged her to stand up to her husband when he was being unreasonable."
 Following Leopold's death in 1787, Nannerl had to do without this support, and Halliwell asserts that "there is every reason to believe that Leopold's death was devastating" to her."